top of page

 In both cases, enterprise value erodes before leaders recognize it.

 Disciplined AI governance demands clear value criteria, well-defined risk boundaries, and accountable ownership.
-Skilled CEOs establish guardrails before scaling adoption.
-They create the conditions for AI to strengthen strategy, not distract from it.
+Effective Boards ensure guardrails are in place before allowing adoption to scale.
+Partnering with CEOs, they create the conditions for AI to strengthen strategy, not distract from it.

 The difference between experimentation and enterprise value is not the tool.
 It is disciplined governance, measurable outcomes, and accountable leadership.